shuaibiyy/awesome-tf/README.md

 - [terraspace](https://terraspace.cloud) - The Terraform Framework
 - [terrastate](https://github.com/rohinivsenthil/terrastate) - Visual Studio Code extension to monitor/deploy/destroy Terraform resources in your workspace
 - [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool that enables users of Terraform to automatically create and maintain tags across their entire set of AWS, Azure, and GCP resources.
-- [tf-init-booster](https://github.com/hayorov/terraform-init-booster) A Pre-terraform routine that speedups terraform modules download for bulky blueprints.
+- [tf-init-booster](https://github.com/hayorov/terraform-init-booster) - A Pre-terraform routine that speedups terraform modules download for bulky blueprints.
+- [tf-summarize](https://github.com/dineshba/tf-summarize) - A command-line utility to print the summary of the terraform plan
 - [tfaction](https://github.com/suzuki-shunsuke/tfaction) - GitHub Actions collection for Opinionated Terraform Workflow
 - [tfcmt](https://github.com/suzuki-shunsuke/tfcmt) - CLI to notify the result of plan and apply as Pull Request comment.
 - [tfedit](https://github.com/minamijoyo/tfedit) - A refactoring tool for Terraform.